ipetkov/IslandMysteryGame/README.md

 # Island Mystery Game
+Team #5

 ## Created by Kyle Kodani, Kevin Lu, Ivan Petkov, Xiaosong Shi, David Vasko for CS 174A at UCLA, in Fall of 2014

+Welcome to Mystery Island!

+To start the game open index.html.  after a short scene of you (the player) waking up on the island, the game will begin.
+There controls are listed at the bottom of the webpage.

+The object of the game is to enjoy the island.
+Things you can do:
+-pick up branches from trees to start a fire (hint: find the firepit!)
+-relax and listen to the soothing sounds of nature -throw rocks
+-climb the mountain
+-explore!

+Our advanced topics are: collision, physics, bump mapping.

+Other cool stuff:
+-The island is partially randomly generated.
+There are 4 regions: rolling hills, forest, bay, and mountain.
+Each has randomly generated terrain by using a height map.
+The trees and other objects are also randomly placed.
+-There are lots of sound effects, and there is spooky music at night!
+-A fire can be made from sticks found on the island
+-A lit fire will light up the rocks that make up the fire pit -Bumpmapping is only implemented on the trunks of the trees but an example cube is commeneted out in scene.js that shows a gloriously bumped texture
+-If there are no branches within jumpable height you can knock them off the trees with rocks found on the island!
+-Rocks will reflect off trees in realistic ways.

+Works best on current versions of firefox for mac or windows.
+Should work on current versions of chrome.
+Safari untested.